blacku13/VehicleBug/Flask_Server/README.md

 # How to run / Extend

 #### Create a new Vm
-For more information refer to [link text itself]: https://cloud.google.com/compute/docs/quickstart-linux
+For more information refer to [https://cloud.google.com/compute/docs/quickstart-linux ]:

 #### Upload Req.txt to your Gcloud instance
 For more information refer to [link text itself]: https://cloud.google.com/compute/docs/instances/transfer-files